Introduction#

 Or simply Log or Skip (allow) specific requests for a specific time.

-Note: The timestamp is represented in UNIX time and consists of a 10-digit value.
+Note: The timestamp is represented in UNIX time (epoch time) and consists of a 10-digit value.

 Reference: Configure a rule with the Skip action.